Black and African American Student Success

 There's financial aid available to help cover college costs like tuition, textbooks, supplies—and sometimes even rent.

-To get started, complete the Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA).
+To get started, complete the Free Application for Federal Student Aid (FAFSA).
+External page or California Dream Act Application (CADAA).
+External page.
 You can apply for financial aid year-round.
 No matter your financial situation, it's always free to apply, opening the door to most types of financial aid.

 Use our locator tool to get contact information for your local college financial aid office to learn more.
 Here are just a few financial aid options: